Caring for Elderly Parents What Matters Most

 What do you notice?
 Are there sore muscles the next day?
 Soreness results from the non-use of body parts or being generally physically inactive.

-When caring for elderly parents what matters most is having conversations about remaining physically able and independent.
-Most parents want to continue to live in their homes but don’t relate physical weakness to a greater likelihood of falling and having to move out of the family home.
+When caring for elderly parents, what matters most is having conversations about remaining physically able and independent.
+Most parents want to continue to live in their homes, but don’t relate physical weakness to a greater likelihood of falling and having to move out of the family home.

 Effects of Lower Levels of Physical Activity